Probing the Solar System for Dark Matter Using the Sagnac Effect: Applying the Sagnac Effect to Probing Baryonic Mass and Dark Matter in the Solar System

 where the function $F(r)$ is defined by

 In this metric, $M$ represents the mass of the spherically symmetric baryonic source, and $\lambda$ is the distance scale governing the influence of dark matter.
-It is determined by
+The spacetime metric can be derived from Einstein's equations considering the particular case of a perfect fluid with an isotropic density profile generically given by \cite{rossi2024}

+which corresponds to various models of galactic dark matter distribution, depending on whether it is inferred from numerical simulations of collision-less particle clustering or observed rotation curve analysis.
+In our analysis, we will consider the simplest case in which $a_0=a_1=a_2=0$.
+Hence, we can define a typical mass of dark matter $k=\rho_0 r_0^3/a_3$, which determines the parameter $\lambda$ via

-Here, the parameter $k$ has units of mass and represents the amount of dark matter mass associated with the Sun's distribution.
+Here, the parameter $k$ represents a local dark matter mass associated with the Sun.
 In the limit where $\lambda$ approaches zero ($\lambda \to 0$), the effects of dark matter vanish.
 Consequently, the spacetime metric reduces to the Schwarzschild metric, recovering all the results obtained in the previous subsection.

-Now, we consider the same conditions as before: rotational motion in the equatorial plane with constant radius, i.e., with $\theta = \pi/2$ and $r=R$.
-We perform the metric transformation to a rotating reference frame with constant angular velocity $\omega$ and angular displacement $\phi = \phi_0 - \omega t$.
+Now, we consider the same conditions as before: rotational motion in the equatorial plane with a constant radius, i.e., with $\theta = \pi/2$ and $r=R$.
+We transform the metric to a rotating reference frame with constant angular velocity $\omega$ and angular displacement $\phi = \phi_0 - \omega t$.
 This leads to the following metric:

 In Eq. \eqref{dark_matter_metric_perf}, we observe that the metric components $g_{\phi \phi}$ and $g_{t \phi}$ are identical to those of the Schwarzschild metric in Eq. \eqref{transf_schw_metric}.
 However, the $g_{tt}$ component is modified by the presence of dark matter and is given by